kilic-mustafa/ecommerce-app/README.md

 ## Description
-The E-Commerce Application is a Java Swing-based application that simulates fundamental e-commerce operations.
-It offers a user-friendly interface for managing accounts, processing purchases, and performing other essential e-commerce functions.
+The E-Commerce Application is a Java Swing-based desktop app that simulates basic e-commerce operations.
+It offers a user-friendly interface for account management, product browsing, cart management, processing purchases, and other essential e-commerce functions.
 ## Features

 - Account creation and management